sky777sky/C-Resources/README.md

 Also, by the way, I was stuck on part 1 for almost 2 weeks after starting right away.
 I thought for a while that I'd have to drop this class.
 My problem wasn't C, it was understanding what I was supposed to do.
 Once I got an understanding of the big picture of this project, I did the other parts in 4 days.

-Another very good preparatory site I almost forgot to mention is Operating Systems: 3 Easy Pieces.
+Another very good preparatory site I almost forgot to mention is **Operating Systems: 3 Easy Pieces** https://pages.cs.wisc.edu/~remzi/OSTEP/.
 Not only are there some pretty well-written readings on OS topics, but there are also problems, projects, and lectures available.
 I found that invaluable.

 Beej's guide, in my opinion, is okay, but I found more valuable information from piecing things together using Google as I went along.
 Your results may, of course, differ.
 -Tom F